Home

 A Stroke of Insight

-4: Different Perspective:
+4: Different Perspective

-DADA or DADAISM (Art is not a mirror; it's a hammer.)
+(Art is not a mirror; it's a hammer.)

-It began in Zürich Switzerland in 1916 as a reaction to World War I. They believed that “Destruction is also creation."
+movement began in Zürich Switzerland in 1916 as a reaction to World War I. They believed that “Destruction is also creation."
 Dada can best be defined as art without rules.
 It focuses on the absurdity of existence, irrationality, is countercultural, controversial, and shocking.

 Fountain (1917) by Marcel Duchamp